-Indika Warnakula is a fourth-year graduate student in Prof. Susan Lunte's research group at the University of Kansas.
+Indika Warnakula is a fifth-year graduate student in Prof. Susan Lunte's research group at the University of Kansas.
 He completed his bachelor's degree in physical science at the University of Peradeniya, Sri Lanka.
 His research area is bio-electroanalytical chemistry and current research work focuses on the development of a bipolar electrode-based fluorescence system for the detection of electrochemically active species with a better limit of detections.
 In his free time, Indika enjoys reading about history and watching sci-fi movies.

 University of Missouri-St.Louis

 Palak is a graduate student in the Department of Chemistry and Biochemistry at the University of Missouri, Saint Louis (UMSL).
 She is advised by Dr. Keith J. Stine.
 She has earned a master's degree in advanced methods of chemical analysis.
 She also worked as an exchange student at the Leibniz University in Hannover, Germany, under Professor Detlef W. Bahnemann during that time.
 Her research at UMSL is focused on surface nanobioscience.
 She uses electrochemical methods to create electrodes, modifies the surface, and uses it as a substrate to study protein-protein, protein-carbohydrate, and other biologically significant interactions.
 In her spare time, Palak enjoys spending time with her husband, watching movies, and painting.

 University of Minnesota-Twin Cities

 Eleni is a 4th year graduate student in Christy Haynes' Lab at the University of Minnesota.
 They study the effects of battery materials on the environment by tracking the production of analytes of interest using electrochemical techniques.
 In their free time, they like to play rugby, hike, mountain bike, and bake biscuits.